 The Committee will confer immediately after the last interview and rank all candidates in order of perceived merit.
 The top candidate will be contacted that same evening and offered a choice of which Scottish university he or she wishes to attend; the second-ranked candidate will be given her or his choice of the remaining schools, and so on until the scholarships to each university are filled.
-Currently, the Society sends two students to Edinburgh, and one each to St. Andrew’s, Aberdeen, and Glasgow, in years when it awards five scholarships.
+In 2017, the Society will send two American students to Aberdeen and one each to St. Andrew’s, Edinburgh, and Glasgow.
 As the typical pool of candidates consists of seven to twelve students, the odds of being selected are relatively high.

 Once the scholarships have been awarded, the Committee will advise the Scottish universities of the name(s) of the Scholars who will be attending those schools the following Fall, and establish contact between the Scholars and their schools.
 All St. Andrew’s Society of Philadelphia Scholars are granted automatic admission to their Scottish university.
 However, it is still necessary that they complete the application materials and process in order to be formally admitted.

-During the summer prior to the Scholars’ departure, each will receive a single lump-sum check for the scholarship amount.
-While this is awarded without limitation as to use, in that rare instance that a Scholar is forced to return to the United States at mid-year due to illness, family crisis or other emergency, the Society will expect a refund of the unused portion so that it may be used to fund other scholarships in the future.
+While Scholarship Funds are awarded without limitation as to use, in that rare instance that a Scholar is forced to return to the United States at mid-year due to illness, family crisis or other emergency, the Society will expect a refund of the unused portion so that it may be used to fund other scholarships in the future.